Code-Institute-Submissions/band-project-1/README.md

     •	Bootstrap
         o	This project uses Bootstrap to create a general outline and heading effects

--Testing
+###### Testing
-    1. Contact form:
+    Contact form:
-    i.
-Go to the "Contact Us" page ii.
-Try to submit the page without a email, error appears iii.Try to submit page with email, but without name, error appears iv.
-Try to submit with valid email and name but without description, error appears
-    v.
-Submit with valid information, successful
+    Go to the "Contact Us" page
+    Try to submit the page without a email, error appears Try to submit page with email, but without name, error appears Try to submit with valid email and name but without description, error appears Submit with valid information, successful

-    2. Clips Page:
+   Clips Page:
     Go to the "Clips" page
-    ii.
-Click on video to watch, video plays iii.Click on new video, new video plays while old one is playing still iv.
-Try to click on audio, audio appears
+    Click on video to watch, video plays
+    Click on new video, new video plays while old one is playing still Try to click on audio, audio appears
-    v.
-Play audio files, audio files play vi.
-Try to click on images, images appear vii.Try to save images, image save successful
+    Play audio files, audio files play
+    Try to click on images, images appear
+    Try to save images, image save successful

-Different Screen Sizes
+### Different Screen Sizes
     •	Home
         o	The Member avatars change from 4 to 2 to 1 per row as the size decreases o	The band information changes from 3 to 1 per row as the size decreases